Mahefa12/Issue_Reporting_App/README.md

   - `Track` — focuses the page on that request and shows dependency insights.
   - `Copy ID` — copies the identifier to clipboard.

+UI notes:
+- Default MVC route (`/ServiceRequests`) renders the MVC view, which shows `All Requests`.
+The `Next to Process` and `Alphabetical by Title` lists are provided in the Razor Pages variant (`Pages/ServiceRequests/Index.cshtml`) and are not mapped by default in the current routing configuration.
+- In the MVC view, the table shows the `Created` timestamp.
+In the Razor Pages view, the table shows `Updated` when available, otherwise `Created`.

 ## Service Request Status — Data Structures and Efficiency

 This feature is powered by several data structures to keep interactions fast and informative even as data grows.
 Below are the structures, their roles, and examples.